2018 United States House of Representatives elections in Texas: Polling

+Predictions

 Results

+Gina Ortiz Jones conceded the race on November 19, 2018, after losing by around 1,150 votes.

 District 24

 The 24th district is centered around Mid-Cities suburbs of the Dallas–Fort Worth metroplex including Bedford, Carrollton, and Euless.
-The incumbent representative was Republican Kenny Marchant, serving since 2005.
-Marchant won reelection in 2016 with 56.2% of the vote.
-The PVI is R+9.
+Incumbent Republican Kenny Marchant, who had represented the district since 2005, ran for re-election.
+He was re-elected with 56.2% of the vote in 2016.
+The district had a PVI of R+9.